gramener/builderrors/README.md

 Shows the number of lines, words and characters in all Python / JavaScript files.

 - Reduce code using configurations, functions, and libraries
-- To skip this check, use `builderrors --skip-code-size`
+- To skip this check, use `builderrors --skip=code-size`

 # Alternatives